timbru31/SilkSpawners/README.md

 *creatures.X.aliases*: An optional list of aliases to recognize as alternate names for the mob.

 *creatures.X.displayName*: The human-readable name of the mob.

+*creatures.X.enable* (true): If false, this entity is skipped entirely and not recognized by SilkSpawners.
+Useful to exclude non-mob entities.
+If this key is missing, *enableCreatureDefault* will be checked instead.
+Note that entities not auto-detected are always skipped, so this key is safe to leave false for entities for mods you don't have installed.

 *creatures.X.enableCraftingSpawner* (true): If *craftableSpawners* is enabled (see above), then a crafting recipe will be enabled for this mob unless this config option is false.